spider-z3r0/grader_helper/README.md

     - I've already got the functions that make the dataframes written, but not any explicit functionality for writing them into the departmental template.
  - Write full documentation and a sample project (make fake student files)
  - Consider writing it all together into an gui/tui app?
+ - Use pydantic models for data validation and consider rewriting as methods on those classes